 3) Korg KROME73

 Well, what else can we say about The Korg KROME73?
 It is basically a product of a brand that has a proven track record in creating excellent workstations.
 KROME73 comes with a meticulously chosen array of top sounds for important keyboard instruments.
-It is an electric piano that comes with drum sounds.
+This stage piano is an electric piano that comes with drum sounds.
 It is powered by German D grand and Jazz Ambient Drums that are found in KRONOS workstation.
-It also comes with velocity sensitive Semi-weighted keys.
+These grand pianos also comes with velocity sensitive Semi-weighted keys.